marcentusch/copyright-agent-challenge/README.md

 - The program must be able to return the RGB values.
 - It must be possible to run the program asynchronously getting all the colors at the same time
 - It must be possible to run the program synchronously getting one color a time

-# My solution

-- Simplified how you select order of your colors.
-You now choose the order when writing the color names in the command line argument.
-No need for "true false true ["green", "blue", "red"].
-You can also specify if you want it ordered alphabetically, reversed or just default.
-- Added argument for format: rgb or hex
-- Added argument for sync or async requests to API
-- Removed classes since i did not see the need for them
-- Simplified code a lot.
-Split into small pure functions that can easily be tested.
-At least where it was possible.
-- Added types with Typescript